learn-co-curriculum/react-ts-forms/README.md

 From a **user**'s perspective, the form behaves exactly how we'd expect, displaying the text that is typed.
-From **React**'s perspective, we gain control over form values, giving us the ability to more easily manipulate (or restrict) what our `inputs`s display, and send form data to other parts of the app or out onto the internet...
+From **React**'s perspective, we gain control over form values, giving us the ability to more easily manipulate (or restrict) what our `input`s display, and send form data to other parts of the app or out onto the internet...

 ![Diagram of onChange events](https://curriculum-content.s3.amazonaws.com/react/react-forms/Image_21_FlowchartUpdate.png)